Skip to main content

 Working Hours

-The maximum weekly working hours in Cyprus, inclusive of overtime, is capped at 48 hours.
-The standard working schedule consists of 40 hours per week.
+The maximum weekly working hours in Cyprus, inclusive of overtime, is capped at 48 hours on average.
+The standard working schedule commonly consists of 40 hours per week.
 Moreover, employees have the right to a minimum of 11 consecutive hours of daily rest.
-When the daily work period extends beyond 6 continuous hours, employees are entitled to a 15-minute break.
+When the daily work period extends beyond 6 continuous hours, employees are entitled to a rest break.

 Probation Period